Resolving Structural Avalanches in Amorphous Carbon with Arclength Continuation

 The ability to traverse complex regions of the energy landscape for a system modeled with a high-fidelity machine-learned potential suggests that this framework is well suited to interrogate the microscopic physics of plasticity in realistic amorphous systems.
-In particular, the readily attainable energetics opens the way to directly measuring how energy barriers in the system are altered by nearby plastic events; information that could be used to build accurate coarse-grained elasto-plastic models or derive statistical relationships.
+In particular, as the energies of minima and saddle segments are directly attainable from continuation, this method opens the way to directly measuring how energy barriers in the system are altered by nearby plastic events; information that could be used to build accurate coarse-grained elasto-plastic models or derive statistical relationships.
 Applying AC methods to avalanches in other glassy systems is a natural avenue for future work.
 Earlier studies—both in simple Lennard–Jones glasses \cite{Salerno_2012,Moriel_2024,Oyama_2024,Dattani_2022} and in metallic glasses using embedded-atom potentials \cite{Duan_2023} could have benefited from this approach.

 Beyond these directions, the approach also has clear potential for studying more complex phenomena in amorphous carbon, including fracture processes and the emergence of shear bands, where detailed knowledge of the underlying energy landscape could prove especially informative.
 It would also be valuable to relate the ordering of events identified within an avalanche’s latent structure to that obtained from established avalanche discretization methods, such as overdamped dynamics \cite{Salman_2011,Baggio_2023}.
-Our preliminary analysis (see Supplementary Material, Section D) indicates that although the two orderings are correlated, the dynamical causal chain does not always coincide exactly with the event ordering inferred from the latent structure.
+Our preliminary analysis (see Supplementary Material, Section E \cite{SupplementalE}) indicates that although the two orderings are correlated, the dynamical causal chain does not always coincide exactly with the event ordering inferred from the latent structure.